ionide/FsAutoComplete/README.md

 ### Additional startup options

 * `--state-directory dir` - a workspace-specific directory for keeping language server states.
-* `--background-service-enabled` - passing this flag enables background service feature, increasing FSAC responsiveness by moving some of the operations (especially background type checking) to other process.
-It results in increased memory usage.
-Used by default in Ionide.
 * `--verbose` - passing this flag enables additional logging being printed out in `stderr`
 * `DOTNET_ROOT` - setting this environment variable will set the dotnet SDK root, which is used when finding references for FSX scripts.